section-engineering-education/engineering-education/content/articles/understanding-icomparable-and-icomparer-interface-in-c#/index.md

   - url: /understanding-icomparable-and-icomparer-interface-in-c-sharp/hero.jpg
     alt: Understanding icomparable and icomparer interface in c#
 ---
-The IComparable and IComparer interfaces will be discussed in this article.
+We will be discussing the IComparable and IComparer interfaces in this article.
 Although the two interfaces sound similar, they each accomplish separate tasks.
 <!--more-->
 The interfaces can be used together or independently, but for sorting and comparison purposes, they operate best when they are combined.
-We will briefly talk about sorting and then dive into the comparison interfaces.
+We will briefly talk about sorting and then dive into a comparison of the two interfaces.

 ### Table of contents
 - [An overview of sorting](#an-overview-of-sorting)